-The sharpness of the image will be determined by the optical quality of the lens and the resolution of the sensor .
-The quality of the optics can be simplified in terms of equivalent resolution .
+The sharpness of the image will be determined by the optical quality of the lens and the sensor’s resolution.
+The quality of the optics can be simplified in terms of equivalent resolution.

-Imagine for example a camera with a 24Mpx sensor in which we mount a lens with an equivalent resolution of 12Mpx.
+Imagine a camera with a 24Mpx sensor in which we mount a lens with an equivalent resolution of 12Mpx.

 The final image obtained will have 24Mpx of resolution but a sharpness that corresponds to those 12Mpx of the optical part.

-To take full advantage of the resolution of the sensor, we will need lenses with an effective resolution equal to or greater than that of the camera’s sensor.
+To take full advantage of the sensor’s resolution, we will need lenses with a sufficient resolution equal to or greater than that of the camera’s sensor.

-Be careful, it does not mean that we have to buy a high-end equipment to take good photos, with those 12Mpx that this hypothetical objective of the example provides us, we would have enough sharpness to print our images.
+Be careful; it does not mean that we have to buy high-end equipment to take good photos; with those 12Mpx that this hypothetical objective of the example provides us, we would have enough sharpness to print our images.

 Always try to evaluate or analyze the image as a whole, at the final resolution with which it will be used: for example, printed on paper or published on the web, in a social network, etc.

-Also keep in mind that there are many other factors that can influence the blurring of an image:
+Also, keep in mind that many other factors can influence the blurring of an image: